AlGepe/OmniSnippets_JS/docs/generalTips/marketing/research.rst

 Background
 ----------

-Features some key **background information** that supports why making this calculator is a good idea and what you might like to in your text.
+Features some key **background information** that supports why making this calculator is a good idea and what you might like to put in your text.

 Idea
 ----